Skip to Content

 9 Working Memory Games for Kids

-Lots of matching card games are available on the market, often with popular children’s characters on them so choose a set that will capture your child’s imagination.
+Lots of matching card games are available on the market, so choose a set that will capture your children’s imagination.
+(I have a set of printable memory card games in my store as well)

 How to play:

 • Place the cards face down and spread them out.
-Each player tries to find a matching pair by turning up two cards.
+Each player tries to find a matching pair by flipping over two cards.

 • If they do not match, then the cards are put back in the same place, face down.
-If they do match, the player keeps them and gets to take another turn.
+If they do match, the player keeps them and takes another turn.

-• When all the cards have been paired up, the player with the most pairs of cards is the winner.
+• When all the cards have been paired up, the player with the most pairs is the winner.

 This builds children’s memories by requiring them to take account of each picture and remember where it is placed.